How to get the visa for Cuba: Visa types and requirementsby Juan José Herranz | October 27, 2020

-The A1 visa (Tourist Card) can be obtained easily online through visagov.com, which negates any requirement for going to the Cuban embassy in person.
+The A1 visa (Tourist Card) can be obtained easily online through visagov.com.
 The Cuban government has approved third party operators to manage the issuance of Type A visas.
 Type A visas are further broken down into two classifications: Standard and Specific.
 There are three differences between these two cards; the colour, the price and the destination of departure from Cuba.

 A2 - Visa for family visits

 If the reason for your trip is to visit your family in Cuba, you must apply for a category A visa.
-This is the same procedure as with a tourist card; however, you must state the varied reason for travel.
+This is the same procedure as with a tourist card.
 However, this visa does not allow you to stay in the country with a relative, but only to visit them, assuming your documentation is in order.

 A3/A4 - Transit and transfer

 A transit or transfer in Cuba requires an application for an A3/A4 transit and transfer visa.
 If you intend to travel within Cuba, then you will still be required to obtain an A1 Tourist Card.